eliasreis54/lcov_parser/README.md

 ### How to use

-To use it is very simples, this package exports the `model` of the record and the `parser` class, and you will receive from the return of the parser is a list of record.
+To use it is very simple, this package exports the `model` of the record and the `parser` class, and you will receive from the return of the parser is a list of record.
 As you can see in the code below

 ```